Healthy Sweet Potato Brownies; dense, fudgey and deliciously rich brownies that are super chocolatey, easy to make and also completely vegan!

 All the brownies’ dry ingredients then get measured and mixed in a large bowl.

 The sweet potato mixture gets mixed in nicely, before adding some chopped dark chocolate (which is optional, and will have to be dairy free if you’re going full vegan).

 This lovely thick mixture gets baked for around half an hour until firm and a tempting dark brown colour.

-Once completely cool, the brownies are sliced into 12-16 pieces and are imminently devoured by all those within a 10 metre radius.
+Once completely cool, the healthy sweet potato brownies are sliced into 12-16 pieces and are imminently devoured by all those within a 10 metre radius.

-I’m sure you’ll love these brownies whether you’re vegan or not, they don’t taste like your normal brownie but they are every bit as fudgey, dense and wonderfully chocolatey nonetheless.
+I’m sure you’ll love these healthy sweet potato brownies whether you’re vegan or not, they don’t taste like your normal brownie but they are every bit as fudgey, dense and wonderfully chocolatey nonetheless.
 Plus they’re supposedly good for you!

 Go on, you know you want to!